Kanaries/pygwalker/packages/pygwalker-jupyter/README.md

 minimum content width (the `md` breakpoint); above that width it expands with the pane, and below it the pane scrolls horizontally instead of compressing or clipping PyGWalker's three-column layout.
 The explorer also inherits the active Jupyter light or dark theme when it opens and follows later host-theme changes without remounting or losing its current state.
+In the companion view, PyGWalker's shadcn background, surface, text, primary, border, and focus tokens are derived from the active Jupyter theme; other PyGWalker hosts keep their existing palette.

 After rebuilding the extension, reinstall its generated prebuilt assets and restart the Jupyter server (both frontends cache the federated-extension manifest):